Navigation of this page

 There is a red variety called Juwarot which is known to be one of the highest, though it's not often available in normal shops, but you can find the seeds in good garden centres and online.
 It has been recorded as having 249 mg per kilo, the average carrot has about 100.

-Only so much beta carotene can be changed into vitamin A, and that which is not changed contributes to boosting the immune system and is also a potent antioxidant.
+Only so much beta carotene can be changed into vitamin A, and that which

 It is an essential component needed for a healthy diet and lifestyle; one of its main functions is to preserve one’s eyesight.
 This vitamin is necessary for the formation and development of teeth, bones and connective tissues.
 It is known to protect the integrity and keep the skin healthy, the digestive system, is essential to the epidermal cells called keratinocytes that maintain nerves and blood vessels and helps maintain the lining of the urinary tract and lungs.
 It also helps fight viral infections, keeps the immune system working at its peak, may help ward off certain cancers and is required for DNA translations in the reproductive systems of both males and females as well as lessen the risk of premature aging.

 Antioxidants fight free radicals and help prevent them from causing membrane damage, DNA mutation, and lipid (fat) oxidation, all of which may lead to many of the diseases that we consider "degenerative."
 Exposure to sunlight, cigarette smoke and air pollution, along with your body's every day cellular activities, cause free radicals to form.
 It is free radical havoc that scientists believe is pivotal in the development of age related degenerative diseases such as cancer, cataracts, arthritis, heart disease an even asthma.
 It is highly recommended that vitamin A be consumed from the diet rather than from supplements (particularly in the case of beta carotene), because vitamin A obtained from a varied diet offers the maximal potential of health benefits that supplements cannot.
-The three carrot bunchrichest sources of preformed vitamin A are liver, fish liver oils, milk, milk products, butter, and eggs.
+The richest sources of preformed vitamin A are liver, fish liver oils, milk, milk products, butter, and eggs.
 Liver is an especially rich source because vitamin A is primarily stored in the liver of animals and humans.

 There are actually two types of vitamin A. The first is called retinoid that includes retinol, which is found in foods of animal origin, such as; liver, kidney, butter, whole milk, egg yolks, shrimp, cod liver oil and whole cream.
 The second is called provitamin A which is part of the carotenoid family, such as beta-carotene which can be found in sweet potatoes, Bok Choy, carrots, spices, lettuce, dried herbs, butternut squash, cantaloupe, dried apricots, dark leafy greens, Romaine lettuce and winter squashes.